PortalGum/Resize/README.md

 Administrators can:

+* Change other players’ size
-* Change the size of other players
+* Change mob size
 * Ignore size limits
 * Bypass cooldowns
+* Ignore WorldGuard restrictions
-* Be protected from automatic size resets
+* Be protected from automatic resets
 * See unlimited size range in `/resize info`

 ---